melaniemercado/IS601MidtermProject/Command.md

   CD:

 	* cd takes a directory name as an argument, and switches into that directory.
 To navigate directly to a directory, use cd with the direcory's path.

 	Example:
         ![Image of Yaktocat](/CD.png)

   MKDIR:
 	* mkdir takes in a directory name as an argument, and then creates a new directory in the current working directory.
 Here we use mkdir to create a new directory named media.

 	Example:
 	image

+  CP:
+	*cp copies files or directories.
+It can be used when you want to copy an image, or files into another location.
+	Example:
+	image